ardatugrasesli/gtowifi/README.md

 If you already have TWRP installed and want to fix the image currently residing on your device:

 1. Download the [FixBootImage.zip](https://github.com/ardatugrasesli/gtowifi/releases/download/Release/FixBootImage.zip).
-2. Transfer it to your SD Card or Internal Storage.
+2. Transfer it to your SD Card or USB flash
 3. Boot into **TWRP Recovery**.
 4. Select **Install**, choose the zip, and swipe to flash.
 5.  **Reboot** and enjoy! ✨

 ### Option B: Python Script (PC Method) 💻
-Use this method to "patch" an image file on your computer before flashing it via Odin or Heimdall.
+Use this method to "patch" an image file on your computer before flashing it via Odin, Heimdall or [Eros](https://github.com/Gabriel2392/ErosFlashTool).

 **Prerequisites:** Python 3.x installed.